Archive

 Addendum

-The planets and stars are plotted for the 15th at 10 p.m.
-EDT in the evening and 6 a.m. on the 16th for the morning chart.
+The planets and stars are plotted for the 15th at 10 PM EDT in the evening and 5 AM for the morning chart.
 These are the chart times.
 Note that Traverse City is located approximately 45 minutes behind our time meridian.
-(An hour and 45 minutes behind our Daylight Saving Time meridian during EDT).
-To duplicate the star positions on a planisphere (rotating star finder) you may have to set it to 45 minutes or 1 hour 45 minutes earlier than your current time.
+(An hour 45 minutes behind our daylight saving time meridian during EDT).
+To duplicate the star positions on a planisphere (rotating star finder) you may have to set it to 45 minutes or one hour 45 minutes (Daylight Time) earlier than the current time.

-Note the chart times of 10 PM on the 15th, and 6 AM on the 16th.
-To find planet positions on dates other than the dates here, check the Wednesday planet posts on this blog.
+Note the chart times of 10 PM and 6 AM are for the 15th and 16th.
+For each week before these dates, add ½ hour (28 minutes if you’re picky).
+For each week after, subtract ½ hour.
+Planet positions on dates other than the 15/16th can be found in the Wednesday planet posts on this blog.

 Twilight Limits, Nautical and Astronomical